ashn-dot-dev/site/thoughts/blog-ideas.md

 Automated text reminders to ask partner about their day at 18:00 every weekday.

 ## Elseless Programming
-Reference that Golang talk about the things in go that the speaker never uses.
+Reference that Golang talk about the things in Go that the speaker never uses.

 ## Golden Testing in C99
 Use autil library as example.